csiro-dcfp/pangeo-cloud-federation/deployments/csiro/image/readme.md

-# JupyterHub image for nasa.pangeo.io
+# JupyterHub image for pangeo-csiro.munroelab.ca

 The `binder/` directory contains files that modify the pangeo-notebook image from https://github.com/pangeo-data/pangeo-stacks